Botswana & Zimbabwe Wildlife Safari

 - Please note that our travelers are limited to one checked bag and one carry-on bag per person due to storage limitations on safari vehicles and other transfers, which include on-tour flights.

-- Safari baggage limits are strict and strongly enforced.
-It’s essential that your baggage meet the following requirements:
+- Safari luggage restrictions are strict and strongly enforced.
+It’s essential that your luggage meet the below requirements:

 - Your carry-on bag must not exceed 24 inches x 12 inches x 10 inches (length by width by height) so that it fits in the baggage compartment on your included on-tour flights.